 - Your advisor will discuss medication options that can help to manage the physical withdrawals associated with stopping smoking.
 Medication is available free-of-charge.

 - Carbon monoxide testing is offered, which involves blowing into a hand-held machine.

 - If you are ready to quit you will set a quit date.

-- You will visit every week, or as often as you can, for 12 weeks
+- Appointments are weekly, or as often as suits, for 12 weeks

 - Your first appointment can last up to 30 mintues, after this appointments usually last about 10 minutes.